DevExpress-Examples/blazor-DxFormLayout-change-items-and-groups-visibility/Readme.md

 ![Final Layout](/result.png)

-A user chooses one of the options in Radio Group.
-Based on selected value, the [Visible](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.FormLayoutItemBase.Visible) property of the `DxFormLayoutGroup` and `DxFormLayoutItem` UI elements changes and displays or hides additional inputs.
+A user chooses one of the options in a Radio Group.
+Based on the selected value, the [Visible](https://docs.devexpress.com/Blazor/DevExpress.Blazor.Base.FormLayoutItemBase.Visible) property of the `DxFormLayoutGroup` and `DxFormLayoutItem` UI elements changes and displays or hides additional inputs.

 ## Files to Review